DoguhanOzgurAkca/refine/documentation/docs/api-reference/core/components/refine-config.md

 ### `show`

 The show path of the resource.
-The value assigned to the `show` will be treated as the `show` action path for the resource and the navigation operations will be performed on this path.
+The value assigned to the `show` will be treated as the `show` action path for the resource, and the navigation operations will be performed on this path.

 You can also pass a component to this property.
-In this case the default value for the path will be used, which is the `/${name}/show/:id`.
+In this case, the default value for the path will be used, which is the `/${name}/show/:id`.

 There's also a third option, which is to pass an object with the `component` and `path` properties.
 This allows you to customize the path of the list action.